nasser/ajeeb-coroutines/README.md

 Ajeeb Coroutines are a TypeScript implementation of [a similar idea][unicoro] from [the Unity 3D engine][unity].
-They use [ES6 generators][es6gen] to turn code that *reads sequentially* into code that *runs across multiple frames*.
+They use [ES6 generators][es6gen] to turn code that *reads synchronously* into code that *runs across multiple frames*.
 They were designed for the [Ajeeb Game Engine][ajeeb] but have no dependencies and can be used anywhere.